Italy - Factors to watch on June 20

 Treasury announces sale of CTZ and BTPei bonds, with relative amounts to be auctioned on June 25.

 Renault and Nissan resolved their corporate governance dispute, the Wall Street Journal reported on Wednesday.
-French ministers have consistently highlighted the importance of ensuring that the Renault-Nissan alliance remains strong, before planning any further consolidation with the likes of Fiat-Chrysler.
+French ministers have consistently highlighted the importance of ensuring that the Renault-Nissan alliance remains strong, before planning any further consolidation with the likes of Fiat Chrysler.

+(*) Morgan Stanley cut the target price on Fiat Chrysler shares to 19 euros from 21 euros.

+The two main shareholders, Vivendi and Elliott, are trying to find a compromise to end their feud with a board reshuffle that could involve the resignation of Chairman Fulvio Conti, Il Sole 24 Ore wrote on Thursday.

 BANCA CARIGE (shares suspended)

 U.S. private equity fund Apollo Global Management has presented a draft rescue plan for Italy’s troubled bank, three sources close to the matter said.
-Meanwhile, Italian banks are considering whether they could step in to plug Carige’s entire capital shortfall, the head of a deposit guarantee fund made up of all of the country’s banks said on Wednesday.
+Meanwhile, Italian banks are considering whether they could step in to plug Carige’s entire capital shortfall, according to the head of a deposit guarantee fund made up of all Italian banks.

+(*) Apollo promised to the European Central Bank to improve its plan on Carige with a rights issue of 630 million euros instead of the recapitalisation of 450-500 million originally planned, Il Messaggero wrote on Thursday.

+The bylaws of the new Dutch holding, which the TV company is setting up, will fireproof the new board, Italian newspapers wrote on Thursday.

 Astaldi said on Wednesday it received a formal confirmation from Salini Impregilo of its interest to pursue a transaction aimed at the financial and economic strengthening of Astaldi, in the context of a plan to create a national construction champion.